-Use the or button to select the TEL menu.

-The display shows the mobile phone operational readiness symbol.

-- Press the press the press the press the press the press the most recently dialed numbers or names in the redial memory. - Press the or button to select the desired name or number. - ▶ To start dialing: press the P button.
+- ▶ Use the property or button to select the TEL menu - The display shows the mobile phone operational readiness symbol. - ▶ Press the button.
+The display shows the most recently dialed numbers or names in the redial memory. - ▶ Press the ▲ or ▼ button to select the desired name or number. - ▶ To start dialing: press the button.
 The on-board computer dials the corresponding phone number.